 Dependency injection and IoC in iOS and Swift

-Inversion of Control and Dependency Injection are hot topics in the .NET world.
-They are however rare in the iOS community, despite being powerful tools.
-Let’s look at a way to setup IoC in iOS.
+Inversion of Control and Dependency Injection are hot topics in .NET, but rare in the iOS community.
+They are however powerful tools, so let’s look at how to setup IoC in iOS.

-UPDATE 2022 Since writing this, better alternatives are now available for Swift, like Dip and Swinject.
-Today, however, I have ditched using an engine, which often requires bootstrapping, and instead have a static IoC class that lazily resolves dependencies in a more effective way.
+UPDATE 2022 Today, alternatives like Dip and Swinject are available.
+I however stopped using an engine, which often requires bootstrapping, and instead have a static IoC class that lazily resolves dependencies in a more effective way.

-For those of you who are new to Inversion of Control and Dependency Injection, let’s define the world’s shortest acronym dictionary:
+For those of you who are new to Inversion of Control and Dependency Injection, let’s take a look at the world’s shortest acronym dictionary:

 • iOS = Apple’s Mobile Operating System